survivejs/webpack-book/manuscript/techniques/01_dynamic_loading.md

 ## Conclusion

 Even though `require.context` is a niche feature, it's good to be aware of it.
 It becomes valuable if you have to perform lookups against multiple files available within the file system.
-If your lookup is more complex than that, you have to resort to other alternatives that allow you to perform loading runtime.
+If your lookup is more complicated than that, you have to resort to other alternatives that allow you to perform loading runtime.

 To recap:

 * `require.context` is an advanced feature that's often hidden behind the scenes.
-If you have to perform a lookup against a large amount of files, use it.
+Use it if you have to perform a lookup against a large number of files.
 * If you write a dynamic `import` in a certain form, webpack generates a `require.context` call.
 The code reads slightly better in this case.
 * The techniques work only against the file system.
 If you have to operate against urls, you should look into client-side solutions.